 Link to the best photo ever from Hello!
 Canada right here.

-“Jennifer, it’s Claude.
-Any chance you’re free to come out to the winery next Friday?
+“Jennifer, any chance you’re free to come out to the winery next Friday?
 We have some special visitors coming.”

-This Canada Day weekend, I was invited by Norman Hardie to set up a tea stand for what would be one of the most memorable days of my life.
-Together with a handful of some of the best artisanal food producers around, we waited for their arrival as the sun broke through the clouds.
+During the Royal Visit in Prince Edward County on Canada Day weekend in 2017, I was invited to set up a tea stand for what would be one of the most memorable days of my life.
+Together with a handful of some of the best artisanal food producers around, we waited for the Royal’s arrival as the sun broke through the clouds.

 The advance team had prepared cheat sheets do’s and don’ts for us (make direct eye contact at all times, handshakes are rare – but if they happen – are to be brief and gentle, etc) and I really hoped I remembered it all in the moment, should they stop by my table.

-Their Royal Highnesses, Prince Charles and Camilla were in Prince Edward County for the day, touring the Wellington Market – and then stopping in for a winery tour at Norm’s.
+Their Royal Highnesses, Prince Charles and Camilla were in Prince Edward County for the day to meet local makers and community groups.

 They approached with big smiles, and both reached out to shake my hand.
 Prince Charles was very interested to hear about our ethically sourced teas, blended with local ingredients.
 On this day, I had steeped some of our Prince Edward Lavender tea, sweetened with local honey for the occasion.